Pemmican is a traditional Canadian or Native American food with a concentrated mixture of protein and fat.

 The traditional recipe for Pemmican includes lean meat, dried fruits, and fat to hold it all together.
 In the past, it was considered essential for sustaining hunters and warriors on the trail to have Pemmican.

-Though the food is small in volume, it will give power to your body because it is concentrated and loaded with protein.
 This article will discuss the history of Pemmican, the ingredients used, and its nutritional value or health benefits.
 We will also tackle how to make a Pemmican today, especially during outdoor activities or emergencies.

 History of Pemmican